-McConnell joins other Republicans in rebuking Trump’s Syria withdrawal
+Republicans deliver rare rebuke of Trump, slamming his Syria withdrawal decision

 “If Turkey does anything that I, in my great and unmatched wisdom, consider to be off limits, I will totally destroy and obliterate the Economy of Turkey,” he tweeted.

-Republicans quickly began looking at options to counter Trump, including teaming up with Democrats in a rare bipartisan rebuke of the president.
+Republicans quickly began looking at options to counter Trump’s erratic foreign policy decisions.
+Some pledged to team with Democrats in a rare bipartisan rebuke of the president.

-Graham said he spoke with Sen. Chris Van Hollen, D-Md., and would introduce new sanctions targeting Turkey if Turkish forces invade Syria.
+Graham said he spoke with Sen. Chris Van Hollen, D-Md., and would introduce new sanctions targeting Turkey if Turkish forces invaded Syria.

 “Hope and expect sanctions against Turkey – if necessary – would be veto-proof,” he tweeted.